venishaparmar/Graph-Theory/README.md

 - Demo Images:
 http://unsplash.com

-#### :large_blue_diamond: As a part of our academic course in Discrete Mathematics and Graph Theory during our third semester,<br> my friend Khushi Pandya :link: https://github.com/khushi-79 and I collaborated on this project.
-We worked <br> as a team of two members to complete this project.
+#### :large_blue_diamond: As a part of our academic course in Discrete Mathematics and Graph Theory during our third semester, my friend Khushi Pandya :link: https://github.com/khushi-79 and I collaborated on this project.
+We worked as a team of two members to complete this project.